 It appears that A SONG FOR MARTIN is aimed at an unbelieving audience.
 It is also very European, and the subtitles are more important than many movies because it is so dependent on dialogue rather than action.
 Those who know that adultery is wrong don’t have to be put through this pain and can only hope that those who don’t know adultery is wrong, will get the message.

+A SONG FOR MARTIN is a tragic ode about the wages of adultery by Swedish filmmaker Bille August.
+At a symphony rehearsal, the first violinist, Barbara, is captivated by the maestro, Martin Fisher.
+She has an affair with Martin, betraying her marriage vows.
+Then, she tells her grown children she's getting a divorce.
+She marries Martin, but all too soon Martin acquires Alzheimer's.
+He goes through anger and rejection, and he cannot finish his symphony.
+Thus, Barbara's dreams turn into a nightmare.
 The wages of Barbara's sin are all too clear.
 The affair and remarriage destroy her career, her family, and her beloved Martin.
 Even so, the movie ends with a Christian prayer.
 A SONG FOR MARTIN is a beautiful film, though not perfect because it sometimes loses its emotional momentum.
 Also, the topic of the movie is very depressing.
 There are quick shots of lovemaking, but nothing salacious.
 More vivid is Martin's loss of his bodily functions.
 The beautiful score by Stefan Nilsson deserves special mention, and the actors are superb.
 Mr. August uses Alzheimer's as a metaphor for loss and composes the movie of Fisher's life as an unfinished symphony.